 VitalWOMAN contains natural plant extracts which balance hormones to improve mood, mental energy, sleep, libido and general wellbeing.
 Importantly hot flushes and night sweats are minimised safely with this natural formula making it an extremely effective, safe alternative for HRT.

 Directions: 1-2 capsules twice a day as required.

 VitalWOMAN is recommended by health Editors at GoHEALTHY, The Scottish Post and The Sunday Mirror

-Klamath blue-green algae, the most nutrient-dense substance on the planet, provides amino acids, vitamins, minerals, super-antioxidants, enzymes, chlorophyll, precursors for hormones and neurotransmitters etc. Exceptionally rich in phenylethylamine (PEA), the amino acid we produce naturally in the brain when we feel happy, calm and focussed, PEA is a neuro-regenerative molecule proven to improve attention, mental acuity and mood.
+Klamath blue-green algae, the most nutrient-dense substance on the planet, provides amino acids, vitamins, minerals, super-antioxidants, enzymes, chlorophyll and precursors for hormones and neurotransmitters such as serotonin.
+Exceptionally rich in phenylethylamine (PEA), the amino acid we produce naturally in the brain when we feel happy, calm and focussed, PEA improves attention, mental acuity and mood.

 Angelica sinensis, also known as ‘female ginseng’ has long been considered as the “female’s friend” and used for centuries in Chinese medicine for regulating the female hormonal system.

-Organic Grape extract with a high level of resveratrol which has been shown to be an excellent regulator of the sleep-wake rhythms as well as improving non-REM sleep, which is believed to be the most important aspect of sleeping properly.
+Organic Grape extract with a high level of resveratrol, protects the heart and blood vessels as well as being an excellent regulator of the sleep-wake rhythm while improving non-REM sleep-believed to be the most important part of good sleep for health.

 1) Chedraui P, San Miguel G, Schwager G .
 The effect of soy-derived isoflavones over hot flushes, menopausal symptoms and mood in climacteric women with increased body mass index..
 Gynecol Endocrinol.
 27(5):307-13.
 May 2011.
 Epub 2010 Jun 8.